wellcomecollection/docs/rfcs/027-relation-embedder/README.md

 ## Commonalities with Other Pipeline Stages

-The matcher and merger stages have similar underlying functionality to the enricher.
+The matcher and merger stages have similar underlying functionality to the relation embedder.
 Abstractly these stages involve:

 1) Receiving a work as input and applying domain knowledge to build a graph of connections to other works
 2) Using the input work and its graph to emit a new work at the output, including any required data from the relations